Sometimes, marketing isn’t given the money or manpower it needs to truly succeed in the hyper-competitive B2B landscape.

 Social media is one of the places your time and energy can go a long way, which makes it perfect for smaller teams with limited resources.

 Create a social media account for each channel that your customers use.
 Be sure to check if it’s worth your while to even post before throwing a lot of energy at a channel.
 Remember, if your customers aren’t there, you’re wasting your time.
 If you already have accounts on many channels, check your website analytics to see which channels are bringing traffic to your website.

 After you create the social channel, make a plan to post on it consistently.
 Consistency is the key to successful marketing, otherwise, you won’t remain at the top of your customer’s mind.
 In some channels, it’s fine to post multiple times a day, like Twitter.
 But on Facebook, posting more than once a day will actually hurt your brand in the algorithms.

 Social media marketing is one of the fastest, easiest, and most budget-friendly ways to ensure that your brand gets the exposure.

 But not all that good press will come for free.

 Pay for Some Social

-Even if your budget is tight, it’s worth your while to invest a little money into paid advertising.
-Even $50 will go a long way in promoting your brand on your favorite channel.
+Even if your budget is tight, sometimes it’s worth your while to invest a little money into paid advertising.
+Even $50 goes a long way in promoting your brand on your most effective channel.

 Facebook and other social networks are making it difficult for organic social media marketing to be successful.
 It’s worth spending a little money on, so long as you are strategic and ensure that the audience you are targeting is the one that will buy your product.